syncfusion-content/javascript-docs/js/Theming-in-Essential-JavaScript-Components.md

 {% endhighlight %}

-## Custom CSS
+## Customizing themes

-Essential JavaScript provides a default API namely **cssClass**, which accepts the custom CSS class name defined with specific user-defined styles and themes to be applied for the partial/whole parts of the EJ components.
+Each of Essential JavaScript widgets provide a default API `cssClass`, which accepts the custom CSS class name defined with specific user-defined styles and themes to be applied for the partial/whole parts of the Essential JS widgets.

-### Applying CustomCSS to DatePicker control
+### Applying Custom CSS to DatePicker control

-Most of our EJ web components (like grid, schedule, datepicker and other tools controls) are built and developed by using one or more combinations of HTML child elements and some other components (dataVisualization controls like gauges, chart & bulletgraph) makes use of other elements like canvas, SVG and others.
-Therefore, each child-elements that are used to build a component is provided with a unique class name based on its purpose and usage.

-By default, the root element of each web components are given a unique class name which indicates the control name prefixed with **e-** (For example, DatePicker widget has a root element with a class name **e-datepicker** and the grid component contains its root element named with a class **e-grid** & so on).
+By default, the root element of each web widgets are given a unique class name which indicates the control name prefixed with **e-** (For example, DatePicker widget has a root element with a class name `e-datepicker` and the grid component contains its root element named with a class `e-grid` & so on).

 There are two possible ways to customize the theming of the component either by –